An engaging hands-on workshop discovering all things Roman

 In the first part of the workshop, children are asked to explore the question 'How do we find out about the past?' by becoming archaeologists themselves.

-They excavate artefacts from the Roman period discussing amongst themselves what they could be, what they were used for, and what do they mean.
+They excavate artefacts from the Roman period.
+Each excavation is a different site and there are clues to the identity of the site/person involved.
+The children discuss amongst themselves what they could be, what they were used for, and what do they mean.
 Children then create a mini museum from the objects they have found and visit each other’s displays.

 As part of teacher-led activities, children learn about stratigraphy and how archaeologists literally piece together the past!

 The second part of the workshop looks at the vast array of different types of Roman pottery.
-They look more closely at Samian Ware (also known as terra sigillata), a type of pot made using moulds, then make their own moulds to keep and take home.
+They look more closely mosaics and then design make their own to keep and take home.

-As part of teacher-led activities, children can make mosaics, become Roman bakers, and learn a little bit of Latin!
+As part of teacher-led activities, children can make flour to become Roman bakers and learn a little bit of Latin!

 A fantastic day loved by every child